nyanlinnthant4430/DevOps_World_Population/Readme.md

 32 requirements of 32 have been implemented, which is **100%** completed.

-> This reflects the current progress of the World Population Report System based on the official project criteria.
+> This shows the latest progress of the World Population Report System according to the official project requirements.
 ---

 * **Master Build Status** ![Master Build Status](https://img.shields.io/github/actions/workflow/status/nyanlinnthant4430/DevOps_World_Population/main.yml?branch=master)